weasel-fish/crypto-keeper/README.md

   * This app makes use of a Node.js server I created that performs all of those operations, whether on users or their currency wallets
 * Usage of at least 5 UI components from the material-ui/@core library
   * This app uses the Button, AppBar, ToolBar, List, ListItemButton, Input, InputLabel, Select, and MenuItem material-ui components
+* An example of a reusable component that you have created and used in the app
+  * The CurrencyGraph component can take in

 LOCAL SETUP